 Are you a carnivore, herbivore, or something in between?
 What do you take into consideration when deciding how to fuel your body?
 I have been reading nutrition and health books since I was old enough to do the grapevine in the Michigan State Rec Center step aerobics classes.
 If only I were cool enough back then to wear leg warmers.
 After reading every popular book under the sun, and even going so far as reading enormous nutrition text books, I thought I’d share my top 5 diet and nutrition books to date.
 I don’t exactly follow any books to a T, but I do think they have something useful to share.
 If you have some faves I’d love to hear them too.
+If you suffer from hearing loss conditions make sure you learn how to deal with it by reading these sonus complete reviews.

 - The China Study by T Colin Campbell.
 I doubt the science behind it is bulletproof, but I like that it’s based on a large scale, actual study, of real people.
 It is labeled “The Most Comprehensive Study of Nutrition Ever Conducted”.
 It is an interesting, albeit thick read, and has over 1200 positive reviews on Amazon.com.